 By: Captain Jeff Shelar

-Here in the Florida Keys, the Spanish and Cero mackerel start showing up in good numbers in the fall, with the King mackerel usually not far behind.
+Fishing for mackerel in the Florida Keys is nothing short of a great time!
+In this area, the Spanish and Cero mackerel start showing up in good numbers in the fall, with the King mackerel usually not far behind.
 They will typically stick around until spring or until the water gets too warm.

 Known as swift-moving, active, and for their sharp teeth, mackerel are a fun and rewarding fish to catch.
 They are a hard-hitting fish that can make incredibly fast runs and can be caught on a wide variety of bait and lures.